savchenko/windows10/README.md

 ![HVCI](https://user-images.githubusercontent.com/300146/64527010-019fd680-d344-11e9-9cbe-08fe004c1baf.png)
 ...plus some more VMs on the side.

-3. Remember about performance hit from countermeasures against [2019 side-channel attacks](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).
+1. Remember about performance hit from countermeasures against [2019 side-channel attacks](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).
 Down the track, you can obtain CPU stepping by running `wmic cpu get caption` in PowerShell and, if using Intel, compare against [this list](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).
 This is when hardware upgrade might be a wise choice.

-# Before installation
 1. Un-plug ethernet if present, disable WiFi.
 1. Install latest BIOS/FWs from a vendor.
 1. Consider stripping Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch using CSME, link above.